raspberrypilearning/c3-wolfram-magic-8-ball/en/step_5.md

 ## Challenge: Change the responses

-Change how the magic 8 ball responds to user input in your `Which` statement.
-Maybe if we classify an input as negative, the ball should respond positively to try to cheer them up?
+Change how the Magic 8 Ball responds to user input in your `Which` statement.
+Maybe if an input seems negative, the ball should give a positive answer to try to cheer them up!